AhmedBadary/AhmedBadary.github.io/content/research/dl/concepts/grad_opt.md

     On the other hand, for some cases where we aim to solve progressively harder problems, supplying the training examples in a meaningful order may actually lead to improved performance and better convergence.
 The method for establishing this meaningful order is called Curriculum Learning[^25].

     Zaremba and Sutskever[^26] were only able to train LSTMs to evaluate simple programs using Curriculum Learning and show that a combined or mixed strategy is better than the naive one, which sorts examples by increasing difficulty.

+    > Note: _"Generally, we want to avoid providing the training examples in a meaningful order to our model as this may bias the optimization algorithm."_
+        Yes, ok, but this is just the kind of bias that we want to introduce to the network.

     <br>

 2. **[Batch Normalization](http://ruder.io/optimizing-gradient-descent/index.html#batchnormalization):**{: style="color: SteelBlue"}{: .bodyContents6 #bodyContents62}